 For more information, contact Seto J. Bagdoyan at (202) 512-6722 or firstname.lastname@example.org.

 Recommendation for Executive Action

 Comments: As of September 12, 2019, USDA stated that it will undertake, over the course of the next year, a re-evaluation of its existing research and oversight activity to measure and assess fraud risk, its efforts to manage that risk, and its work to minimize the occurrence and impact of fraudulent activity on the school meal programs.
 USDA also stated that it will look to GAO's Fraud Risk Framework as a model for this effort.
 USDA expects this effort to include some new activity, such as a deeper examination of the underlying causes of program error in the agency's periodic studies of improper payments.
 USDA also views this as an opportunity to clarify and highlight how the agency's existing approach to risk management currently addresses fraud risk.
 USDA agrees that it is appropriate to review and refine its existing controls on a regular basis and recognizes that a more formalized assessment of fraud risk is likely to uncover gaps in existing activity that point to opportunities for further agency action.
 USDA commits to the development of a response to the effort that is appropriate to the scale of the identified risk and the broader mission of the school meal programs.
+In September 2020, USDA stated that it has been reviewing agency research and administrative data, as well as conducting new analysis.
+USDA is concluding work on its risk assessment and plans to circulate it within the agency for review soon.
 We will continue to monitor USDA's progress in this area.